karthikv/purview/README.md

   unsupported.

 ## Atomic CSS-in-JS support
 Purview comes with built-in atomic CSS-in-JS support.
 To enable CSS-in-JS, make sure to send the rendered CSS to the client per [step 2 of the usage instructions](#usage).

 To use CSS-in-JS, first call Purview's `css` function to generate a set of CSS properties.
-Note that the object passed to the `css` function is typchecked thanks to [CSSType](https://github.com/frenic/csstype), and it expects camelCased keys representing CSS properties.
+Note that the object passed to the `css` function is typechecked thanks to [CSSType](https://github.com/frenic/csstype), and it expects camelCased keys representing CSS properties.
 Then, pass the return value to the `css={...}` attribute of any standard JSX element.